GlenKPeterson/Paguro/README.md

 * [Usage examples](src/test/java/org/organicdesign/fp/UsageExampleTest.java#L34) - Three different ways of improving your Java code with UncleJim.

-* [Comparison with Traditional Java and Java 8 Streams](src/test/java/org/organicdesign/fp/TradJavaStreamComparisonTest.java#L22) - UncleJim generally takes 1/2 to 1/3 as much code to accomplish the same thing as Traditional Java.
+* [Comparison with Traditional Java and Java 8 Streams](src/test/java/org/organicdesign/fp/TradJavaStreamComparisonTest.java#L22) - UncleJim is simpler and safer than Java 8 streams.
+It generally takes 3x as much code to accomplish the same thing in Traditional Java.

 * For complete API documentation, please build the javadoc: `mvn javadoc:javadoc`